cosmos/ledger-cosmos-obsolete/README.md

 > It is work in progress and subject to further modifications and testing.
 >
-> WARNING: DO NOT USE THIS APP IN A LEDGER WITH REAL FUNDS.**
+> WARNING: DO NOT USE THESE APPS IN LEDGER DEVICES WITH REAL FUNDS.**

 This repository contains two Ledger Nano S apps for Tendermint/Cosmos: